Rice Football hits an open week in need of an introspective look. The Owls must make their extra week of preparation as productive as possible.

 The passing game has been better, but protecting the quarterback should be a priority.
 Keeping Wiley Green upright will enable the offense to be more efficient as a whole.

 A more decisive pass rush would go a long way for the defense.
 The Owls have gotten pressure, but haven’t gotten home consistently.
 That’s led to added strain on the secondary.

 Defensively, Rice has probably had two of their better performances under Bloomgren in the last three weeks (LA Tech, Baylor).
 The offense has been their best in the first halves of the games against LA Tech and UAB.
-If the team can find a way to sustain those good things and iron out the inefficiencies, this team could get a lot better, quickly.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+If the team can find a way to sustain those good things and iron out the inefficiencies, this team could get a lot better, quickly.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Baseball: Owls extend losing streak at Texas State

 - Conference USA Basketball: Men’s and Women’s Bracketology (Feb.
 26)